e-nzym3/blog/content/en/posts/iot-router_centurylink-c1100t/index.md

 <div style="text-align:center"><img src="img18.png"></div>

-I cleaned it all up with some iso alcohol and placed the chip in its original orientation back onto the pads, making sure the chip legs were aligned with the pads.
+I cleaned it all up with some iso alcohol and placed the chip in its original orientation back onto the pads, making sure the legs were aligned with the pads.
 I added a bit of flux just for good measure.
-While holding the chip down with my tweezers, I applied heat with the rework station to both sides of the chip, in a circular motion.
-The solder quickly took to the chip, requiring minimal adjustment with my tweezers as it slightly floated around.
+While holding it down with my tweezers, I applied heat with the rew-ork station to both sides of the chip, in a circular motion.
+The solder quickly took to the legs, requiring minimal adjustment with my tweezers as it slightly floated around.
 Once I thought I had a good alignment, I took the heat off, waited a few seconds, and let the solder solidify.
 The result was acceptable (I think), with one side being slightly offset, as you can see below.

 <div style="text-align:center"><img src="img19.png"></div>